The Filters add-on provides front-end and admin functionality for creating, managing, and displaying Ajax Load More filters.

 Filter Management

-We’ve taken any guess work out of creating filters by building an administration tool to help you create, modify and manage filters.
+We’ve taken any guesswork out of creating filters by building an administration tool to help you create, modify, and manage filters.
 The tool allows you to build filter blocks based on preconfigured parameters leaving little room for error.

 When a filter is created (or modified) the data is stored in the Options table of your WordPress database and then accessed on the front-end when filters are rendered for display.